sdiehl28/baseball-analytics/README.md

 Some examples:

 * the number of home runs hit by batters should equal the number of home runs allowed by pitchers
-* when the Retrosheet data is aggregated to the same level as the Lahman data, the two data sets should be consistent with each other
+* when the Retrosheet data is aggregated to the same level as the Lahman data and compared, the results should be very close
 * fields which should uniquely identify a row in a CSV file, actually do.

-The data consistency tests show that the Retrosheet parsers are 100% consistent with each other.
+The data consistency tests show that the Retrosheet parsers produce outputs that are 100% consistent with each other.
 In other words, when the data from one parser is aggregated to the same level as another parser and compared, the results are identical.

 The data consistency tests show that the Lahman data is almost 100% self consistent.
 In other words, when data from one Lahman CSV file is aggregated to the same level as another and compared, the results are almost identical.